ajaycrytek/signageserver/README.md

 8.Open Chrome browser and check at [http://localhost:3000](http://localhost:3000) **OR** `http://[your-ip]:3000` (ex: 192.168.1.30:3000, 10.50.16.110:3000)

 9.Do the following configuration before you start( **New under 0.9.0** )
-    - Under settings, configure the username to be same as that of your signin username at pisignage.com
-    - Download the license files either from email or from pisignage.com, upload them to your local server under settings
-    - You can upgrade your players directly from your local server now

     - authentication is pi & pi, you can change this under settings

 **NOTE:** Please make sure **mongod** process is running and **/data/db** owenership is changed to regular user.
 If not use, ``` sudo chown -R your-username:user-group /data```